-Brandes International Equity Value Exposure
+Brandes Global Equity Value Exposure

-Morningstar Holdings-Based Style Chart: 2006, 2019, 2025
+Morningstar Holdings-Based Style Chart: 2006, 2021, 2025

+Brandes Global Equity

-- Brandes International Equity - Data icons reflect individual portfolio holdings at a specific quarter-end point with the greater the holding weight, the larger the icon. - The weighted average (centroid) for the portfolio is the icon with a circle around it. - The shaded area represents the center 75% of the portfolio's assets and is shown for visual representation of the area of the market in which the portfolio invests.
+• The weighted average (centroid) for the portfolio is the icon with a circle around it. • The shaded area represents the center 75% of the portfolio's assets and is shown for visual representation of the area of the market in which the portfolio invests.

-As of March 31, 2006, March 31, 2019 and March 31, 2025 | Source: Morningstar Direct (see endnote for method for style classification).
+As of March 31, 2006, March 31, 2021 and March 31, 2025 | Source: Morningstar Direct (see endnote for method for style classification).
 The portfolio characteristics shown relate to a single account as of date noted, deemed by Brandes to be generally representative of the strategy.
 Not every account will have these exact characteristics.
 The actual characteristics with respect to any particular account will vary based on a number of factors including but not limited to: (i) the size of the account; (ii) investment restrictions applicable to the account, if any; and (iii) market exigencies at the time of investment.
 Data is updated on a quarterly basis.